Border Force: Vessels

 All vessels of the Border Force bear the ship prefix "HMC"—His Majesty's Cutter.
 Between May and October 2015 two of the vessels, HMC Protector and HMC Seeker, were deployed in the Mediterranean conducting search and rescue operations.
 The Border Force also has a recently chartered vessel named MV VOS Grace.

+In 2022 it was reported that additional boats and crews had been chartered (for up to six months at a time) from companies linked to the offshore wind industry.

+In 2024 it was announced that a “new team” would be setup by the new Labour Government’s Home Office, to tackle smugglers who try to bring illegal substances into the country by sea: “The new Maritime Directorate will work closely with other enforcement agencies to improve intelligence and cooperation with other countries”.
+In March 2025 The BBC reported a successful operation to disrupt a £58M plot to smuggle cocaine into the UK, the first public announcement attributing success to this new “Directorate” of Border Force.

 Attack on the Dover Immigration Centre

-On 30 October 2022 the new Immigration Centre in Dover Harbour was attacked with firebombs thrown from a car.
+On 30 October 2022, the new Immigration Centre in Dover Harbour was attacked with firebombs thrown from a car.
 Two members of staff were injured.
-A suspect was found dead in a vehicle and has been named as Andrew Leak, aged 66, from High Wycombe.
-Responsibility for investigation is now with Counter Terrorism Policing South East.
+The suspect, Andrew Leak from High Wycombe, was found dead in a vehicle.
+Responsibility for investigation was passed to the Counter Terrorism Policing South East.
 Leak's online activities had included far-right content and conspiracy theories.
-On 5 November 2022 the police stated that the attack "was motivated by a terrorist ideology".
+On 5 November 2022, the police stated that the attack "was motivated by a terrorist ideology".